Get

 Rain happy puppy corgi cute pet

 As pet owners, we often assume that our canine companions prefer to stay warm and dry indoors during rainy weather.
 However, have you ever noticed your dog’s eagerness to go outside and play in the rain?
-It may seem counterintuitive, but many dogs actually enjoy getting wet and muddy.
+It may seem counterintuitive, but some dogs actually enjoy getting wet and muddy.
 In fact, there are several reasons why your pup may prefer to stay out in the rain.
 From their natural instincts as hunters to the sensory stimulation of raindrops on their fur, dogs have unique reasons for their love of rainy weather.
 So, keep reading as we explore some of the reasons why your dog can’t resist the call of the rain.

 divider dog paws 2 oct 2024